Hugoargui/eyeDetector/README.md

 This is intended as a backup of one of our servers.
 It may be hard to run without having access to the configured server.

-HOWEVER THE EYE DETECTION ALGORITHMS IN eyedetection.py ARE SELF CONTAINED AND CAN BE EASILY USED BY OTHER APPLICATIONS
+HOWEVER THE EYE DETECTION ALGORITHMS ARE SELF CONTAINED AND CAN BE EASILY USED BY OTHER APPLICATIONS